coinosis/coinosis/README.md

 ## submit your changes

-Create a pull request targeting the `dev` branch.
+Create a pull request targeting the `trunk` branch.

 ## deploying older contracts